astropy/astropy/docs/timeseries/lombscargle.rst

    commonly misinterpreted or misused.
 For a detailed discussion of periodogram peak significance, see [11]_.

-When using the Lomb-Scargle Periodogram to decide whether a signal contains a periodic component, an important consideration is the significance of the periodogram peak.
+When using the Lomb-Scargle periodogram to decide whether a signal contains a periodic component, an important consideration is the significance of the periodogram peak.
 This significance is usually expressed in terms of a false alarm probability, which encodes the probability of measuring a